 In FY2019, the City began making capital investments exclusively with General Fund revenue and grant reimbursements.
-This continues in the FY2021 Adopted Budget, which assumes a CIP budget of approximately \$35 million, with only \$6.5 million in new allocations from FY2021 General Fund revenue.
+This continues in the FY2021 Recommended Budget, which assumes a CIP budget of approximately \$30 million, with only \$6.5 million in new allocations from FY2021 General Fund revenue.

 Capital investments remain focused on critical needs that preserve City assets, including education facilities, prevent material risks, or are vital to public health and safety.
-The City continues to seek opportunities to leverage other sources of funding, including seeking to maximize school construction reimbursements.
+The City continues to seek opportunities to leverage other sources of funding and work to obtain school construction reimbursements.